He Jiankui: Provincial investigation report

+Court ruling

+On 30 December 2019, the Shenzhen City Nanshan District People's Court found He Jiankui guilty of illegal practice of medicine (equivalent to the crime of "practicing medicine without a license" in many other jurisdictions), sentencing him to three years in prison with a fine of CN¥3 million (about US$).
+According to the district court's judgment, He Jiankui's gene editing was deemed medical practice by the court.
+He had never obtained a medical degree or held a medical license in any jurisdiction.
+The court also found that he deliberately concealed crucial information and failed to disclose any details or risks associated with the program to the parents of the gene-edited babies.
+He recruited other people to impersonate the parents to undergo physical examinations.
+He also evaded government and university regulations through forgery and other means, and committed several other illegal acts.
+In its judgment, the court stated that He Jiankui, in pursuit of fame and profit, crossed the bottom line of scientific research and medical ethics by rashly applying gene-editing technology to human assisted reproductive medicine, violating national regulations concerning practicing medicine and research, disrupting medical management order, and the circumstances were serious.

+His collaborators received less penalty: Zhang Renli of the Guangdong Academy of Medical Sciences and Guangdong General Hospital, a two-year prison sentence and a 1-million RMB (about US$) fine, and Qin Jinzhou of the Southern University of Science and Technology, an 18-month prison sentence and a 500,000 RMB (about US$) fine.
+The three were found guilty of having "forged ethical review documents and misled doctors into unknowingly implanting gene-edited embryos into two women."

 Aftermath

 The SUSTech announced a statement on its website on 21 January 2019 that He Jiankui had been fired.

-On 30 December 2019, the Shenzhen City Nanshan District People's Court sentenced He Jiankui to three years in prison and fined him 3 million RMB (about US$).
-His collaborators received less penalty – Zhang Renli of the Guangdong Academy of Medical Sciences and Guangdong General Hospital, a two-year prison sentence and a 1-million RMB (about US$) fine, and Qin Jinzhou of the Southern University of Science and Technology, an 18-month prison sentence and a 500,000 RMB (about US$) fine.
-The three were found guilty of having "forged ethical review documents and misled doctors into unknowingly implanting gene-edited embryos into two women."

 In May 2019, lawyers in China reported, in light of the purported creation by He Jiankui of the first gene-edited humans, the drafting of regulations that anyone manipulating the human genome by gene-editing techniques would be held responsible for any related adverse consequences.
 In December 2019, MIT Technology Review reported an overview of the controversy to date, including excerpts of the unpublished research manuscript.

 In February 2019, scientists reported that the gene modification made in Lulu and Nana likely also confers cognitive benefits.
 While health journalist Julia Belluz has speculated in Vox that this may have been a motivation for He Jiankui to work on modifying this gene, Antonio Regalado of MIT Technology Review found no evidence that He Jiankui had interest in this area.

 In 2019, the World Health Organization (WHO) has launched a global registry to track research on human genome editing, after a call to halt all work on genome editing.